Want your perfect workout program?

 Prepare to maximize your gains with our exclusive 12-week hypertrophy training program.
 Choose between a 4 or 5 day training split and gain 2-12 pounds of muscle over 90 days...

-There’s two likely reasons that your triceps, and more specifically, your lateral head of the tricep is not growing.
+There’s two likely reasons for your triceps, and more specifically, your lateral head.

 This is how you should split up your rep ranges for lateral head triceps training:

-In regards to the weight load, use a weight that challenges you in the given rep range, meaning brings you near or to failure.
+Regardless of what range you use, use a weight that brings you near or to failure.
 For most tricep exercises, you can bring yourself to failure without much concern for safety or injury.

-In terms of volume, it is going to depend on where you are at in your fitness journey.
+In terms of volume, it is going to depend on where you are at in your fitness journey as well as your goals.
+With that said, most people should be somewhere between 10-20 working sets per week.
+However some people can handle it more quite easily.

 Give this a try for 8-12 weeks and then see how you’ve progressed.